 Publications shall be reviewed for proprietary or patentable data and such information shall be removed pending patent application.

-All university employees and students shall disclose all intellectual property to the Office of Technology and Commercialization.
+All university employees and students shall disclose all intellectual property to the Technology Transfer and Contracts (TTC).

 University facilities are for the use of University employees and University students.
-Organizations and persons who are not employees or students of the university may not access or use university facilities without prior written approval of the Associate Vice President for Research.
+Organizations and persons who are not employees or students of the university may not access or use university facilities without prior written approval of the Associate Vice President for Research and Sponsored Programs.
 A University Industry Partnership (UIP) agreement or visiting scientist agreement, as appropriate, shall be executed outlining the rights and responsibilities of the parties.

 A grant or contract award does not constitute a UIP agreement or a visiting scientist agreement.

-The UIP agreement must be approved by the Dean and Chair of the department housing the facility and signed by the Associate Vice President for Research.
+The UIP agreement must be approved by the Dean and Chair of the department housing the facility and signed by the Associate Vice President for Research and Sponsored Programs.

 The facility use agreement shall, at a minimum, contain language governing the following: university liability & indemnification, non-disclosure, intellectual property rights, export control, access rules & regulations and fees to be paid by the user.

-The facility use agreement must be approved by the Dean and Chair of the department housing the facility and signed by the Associate Vice President for Research.
+The facility use agreement must be approved by the Dean and Chair of the department housing the facility and signed by the Associate Vice President for Research and Sponsored Programs.

 Scientists from other institutions and companies may need to visit university labs as part of a collaborative effort.